Table of Contents:

 It’s a little bit like are you creating the corner bookstore or are you creating Amazon, right?
-Are you creating, the gourmet chocolatier which is really cool or are you creating Godiva or Nestle, right?
-I was kind of like well that’s cool but it isn’t really good investment.
+Are you creating a gourmet chocolatier which is really cool or are you creating Godiva or Nestle, right?
+I was kind of like well that’s cool but it isn’t really a good investment.

 So part of the mistake was, when she presented to me it was before it was venture invested, right?
 I could have put in money essentially as an angel.
 I don’t know what Etsy’s valuation is today, two billion dollars, something like that.
 That would have been a, probably 50X investment, oops.
 Maybe 20X, oops.

 HOFFMAN: When you were looking at Etsy as part of this, what made you see that in this marketplace, there was something that could sufficiently scale into a breadth of humanity?
-What made you look at Etsy and go, this isn’t just a knickknacks thing.
-But actually in fact is a part of a, a handmade or a custom-made revolution.
+What made you look at Etsy and go, this isn’t just a knick knacks thing.
+But actually in fact it is a handmade or a custom-made revolution.